Barbara Grosz

 Grosz has held major leadership roles across AI and computer science.
 AAAI lists her as president of the Association for the Advancement of Artificial Intelligence from 1993 to 1995.
 ACM's award record notes service as AAAI president, IJCAI chair, and participation in AAMAS governance.

-She received the 2008 ACM/AAAI Allen Newell Award for contributions to natural language processing, multi-agent systems, AI leadership, and interdisciplinary institution building.
-Harvard SEAS also reported that she received the 2015 IJCAI Research Excellence Award for pioneering work in multi-agent systems and natural language processing.
+ACM lists Grosz and Joseph Y. Halpern as 2008 ACM/AAAI Allen Newell Award recipients, and Harvard reported the award in March 2009.
+The award record recognizes contributions to natural language processing, multi-agent systems, AI leadership, and interdisciplinary institution building.
+Harvard SEAS also reported that she received the 2015 IJCAI Research Excellence Award for pioneering work in multi-agent systems and natural language processing, and the Association for Computational Linguistics named her the 2017 Lifetime Achievement Award recipient.

 Those recognitions place her in the lineage of AI researchers whose work crosses technical research, institutional design, and field governance.